compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 # Release notes

+### 2.0.43 - July 18, 2019
+- Navigation button in 360° videos
+- Stickers can be added to notes
+- SharePoint or Teams universe sources can be provisionned for all users in an organisation
+- Web: cursor position propagated to javascript touch events
+- Visual feedback when sharing documents on Surface Hub
+- Default preview for 3D objects
+- Faster opening of projects and universes from `cdux://` links
+- New `cdux://openoraddsource` action for integration with Microsoft Teams
+- [FIX] Error when changing color right after closing a document
+- [FIX] Documents may lose their state when re-opened right after they were closed
+- [FIX] Text files appear empty if their encoding is not UTF8
+- [FIX] Default save destination not displayed on some devices
+- [FIX] Crash when navigating templates in some universes
+- [FIX] Loan and investment simulators unresponsive if `noChrome` is set
+- [FIX] No investment simulator icon on Surface hub
+- [FIX] Inverted vertical axis when navigating 360° videos
+- [FIX] Cannot "throw" documents if they are already half outside the screen
+- [FIX] Broken "other" option in forms
+- [FIX] Error when closing some documents or notes

 ### 2.0.39 - June 19, 2019
 - Microsoft Dynamics demo "One Insurance"
 - [FIX] Catalog search view initialization error